PrathmeshChavan/placement_heroku_deployment/README.md

 # placement_prediction_heroku_deployment
-This is a classification use case which will classify whether a stuent will be able to get college placements or not based on various factors.
+This is a classification use case which will classify whether a student will be able to get college placements or not based on various factors.

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.